cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 Cypress provides a nice {% url 'GUI' test-runner %} that gives you a visual structure of suites, tests, and assertions.
 Soon you'll also see commands, page events, network requests, and more.

-{% img /img/guides/first-test-30fps.gif "Writing a passing and failing test in Cypress" %}
+{% video local /img/snippets/first-test-30fps.mp4 %}

 {% note info What are describe, it, and expect? %}
 All of these functions come from {% url 'Bundled Tools' bundled-tools %} that Cypress bakes in.